 NEW YORK (WABC) -- The 9/11 terror attacks were the deadliest ever to occur on American soil.

-On that Tuesday in September of 2001, 19 members of the Islamic extremist group al-Qaeda coordinated attacks using hijacked U.S. airliners.
+On that Tuesday in September 2001, 19 members of the Islamic extremist group al-Qaeda coordinated attacks using hijacked U.S. airliners.

+The fourth flight crash-landed in a Shanksville, Pennsylvania, field.
 It is believed that the hijackers crashed the plane in that location, rather than their unknown target, after the passengers and crew attempted to retake control of the flight deck.

 The victims ranged in age from two to 85 years.
 Approximately 75-80% of the victims were men.

 The estimated economic loss during the first two to four weeks after the World Trade Center towers collapsed was $123 billion.

 It took 3.1 million hours of labor to clean up 1.8 million tons of debris at Ground Zero.
 Cleanup officially ended May 30, 2002.

 The Associated Press and CNN Wire contributed to this report.